waylonwilliams/cafe-hopper-server/README.md

   };
   openNow?: boolean | undefined;
   tags?: string[];
+  sortBy?: 'relevance' | 'distance';
 };
 ```

 These will be the options that we can set for the user, and will be sent to the backend to figure out what cafes to return.
+Note that sortBy can be either 'relevance' or 'distance'.
+If it is 'relevance', then we will sort by the relevance of the query.
+If it is 'distance', then we will sort by the distance from the user's location.

 ## Routes